nerijus-abraitis-unifiedpost/econ-app-user-manual/user-manual/user-manual.md

 Transformations engine is based on a XSLT v2.0 programming language which is mostly used for transforming XML documents into different structures or formats.
 It provides a powerful and expressive framework for transforming XML documents, and it is widely used in various applications, including data integration, document generation, and web development.

 This option lets you to customize the existing transformations and also to add your own as well.
-All the transformation source files (*.xsl) are stored in a sub-folder "Transformations" which is located in the application's working directory, like in a sample below:
+All the transformation template files (*.xsl) are stored in a sub-folder "Transformations" which is located in the application's working directory, like in a sample below:

 <img src="https://einvoice.epay.lt/documentation/.econ-images/econ2-tr-folder.PNG" width=50%>